CAP College Foundation

-CAP College Foundation, Inc. is a private, non-sectarian distance learning college in the Philippines.
+CAP College Foundation, Inc., formerly named Correspondence Accreditation Program for College Foundation, Inc., is a private, non-sectarian distance learning college in the Philippines.

 History

 CAP College Foundation, Inc. – a recognized pioneer in educational innovations in the Philippines – was established in 1980 as a non-stock, non-sectarian educational foundation.
 Instituted under Philippine laws, CAP College engages in education, research and related activities utilizing the non-traditional or non-formal as well as formal delivery system of instruction and grants degrees for programs recognized by the Commission on Higher Education (CHED).

 CAP College is patterned after the "open university" concept of education which is already well-established and widely accepted in Europe, North America and the United States, Australia, and Asia.
 With its non-traditional delivery of instruction, CAP College brings learning alternatives, new hope and opportunities to Filipinos both here and abroad.

 In order to make its programs attuned to the times and with the needs of its students, CAP College continues to expand its network and to develop its linkages with other educational institutions and organizations.
 It has also developed linkages with government and non-government organizations here and abroad.
 International linkages include the International Council for Open and Distance Education (ICDE), where CAP College is an institutional member, and the Asian Association of Open Universities (AAOU).
 Locally, it is affiliated with the Open and Distance Learning Foundation (ODLF) and the Association of Foundations (AF).